Frequently Asked Questions

 2. How do I know if the fruit is ripe?

-Peaches: Look for the yellow tone underlying the red, or sunburned color on the peach skin.
+Look for a yellow undertone on the peach skin.
+Sometimes there is a red “sunburn” on the fruit - try looking near the stem.
 Avoid green undertones; they will take longer to ripen and never have the same degree of sweetness as a peach that is picked when ripe.
 The peach should also be soft where it attaches to the limb, and should come off into your hard with a slight pull.
 Playing tug-of-war with a peach means that it is not ripe enough to pick.
 One variety, the Improved Elberta, actually falls off of the tree when ripe.
 This fruit needs to sit on your counter-top for a day or more to finish ripening.

 3. What is a "freestone" peach?